Chronic pelvic pain

 The Women’s Chronic Pelvic Pain Clinic takes a multidisciplinary approach to working with women experiencing chronic pelvic pain.

 The clinic is the only such clinic in Victoria.
-It aims to help women who have exhausted usual care and are willing to use self-management techniques to improve their quality of life.
+It aims to help women who are willing to use self-management techniques to improve their quality of life.

 What we do